bluebirz/bluebirz.github.io/_posts/2023-07-27-type-annotation-docstring.md

 This is for writing functions or program structures so that we can confidently control the variables flow.
 It's also called "Type hints", yes it's a hint for what type the variables there should be.

-Type annotation is described on [PEP (Python Enhancement Proposals)](https://peps.python.org/pep-0526/#id11) which is guideline to write Python in efficient ways.
+Type annotation is described on [PEP Python Enhancement Proposals) which is guideline to write Python in efficient ways.

+{% include bbz_custom/link_preview.html url='<https://peps.python.org/pep-0526/#id11>' %}

 Type annotation takes no effects on running a program but helps developers communicate to each other better on how to write good source code.